JamesIves/hlds-docker/README.md

 1. Create a `docker-compose.yml` file.
 Adjust the `image` property so the tag name corresponds with the game you want to use.
 Additionally you can adjust the server startup arguments by modifying the `command` property.

 > [!NOTE]
 > In the majority of cases you'll need to specify `+map` for the server to be joinable.
-If you are trying to start a custom mod you can override the game the server starts with by specifying an environment variable called `$GAME`.

 ```yml
 services: